The Division of Fire earns top honor with firefighters Zachary Sayles’ and Nathan Beahm’s back-to-back wins.

 Once again, congratulations to all the winners!

-If you are sworn public safety personnel interested in either the Public Safety Games or joining our sworn-only fitness programs, please contact Joshua Gaskins at email@example.com or 501-7218.
+If you are sworn public safety personnel and are interested in either the Public Safety Games or joining any of our sworn only fitness programs please contact Joshua Gaskins at email@example.com or 501-7218.

-For more information about all of our programs, please view the Fitness and Wellness Division Sharepoint page.
+For more information about all of our programs, please view the Fitness and Wellness Division Sharepoint: